 How long does the protection last?

 To date, protection against the targeted HPV strains has been found to last at least ten years, but experts believe it could provide lifelong protection.
-Long-term studies of vaccine efficacy are still in progress to better understand the total duration of protection.
+Long-term vaccine efficacy studies are still in progress to better understand the total duration of protection.

 Why do my children need the vaccine at such a young age?

-Parents who have concerns that vaccinating their children means permitting them to have sex should not worry, as studies have found otherwise.
-A 2018 study conducted in Canada found no evidence that teenage girls took more sexual risks after the school launched the HPV vaccination program.6 In addition, their sexual health choices actually improved with more girls in the study saying they would use condoms or birth control pills.
+Parents concerned that vaccinating their children means permitting them to have sex should not worry, as studies have found otherwise.
+A 2018 study conducted in Canada found no evidence that teenage girls took more sexual risks after the school launched the HPV vaccination program.6 Also, their sexual health choices improved with more girls in the study saying they would use condoms or birth control pills.

-HPV vaccination is about prevention of cancers.
-It is a safe, effective vaccine that all parents should feel at ease with when it comes to making the decision to vaccinate their children.
+HPV vaccination is about the prevention of cancers.
+It is a safe, effective vaccine that all parents should feel at ease with when deciding to vaccinate their children.

 At OT&P Healthcare, we are firm believers in preventive medicine.
 Our dedicated team of healthcare professionals can offer you and your child a safe and child-friendly environment to get vaccinated.
-Our family medicine and paediatric doctors are knowledgeable to answer any questions you might have.
+Our family medicine and paediatric doctors are knowledgeable to answer any questions.

 Book an appointment or call our registration desk to find out more.